ZHY109/rosgpt/README.md

 4.  ```roslaunch rosgpt rosgpt.launch ```

 ## How to use it
-Pub topic /Question with msg type String to get respond.
+1. Pub topic /Question with msg type String to get respond.
-Then look at the terminal or  ```rostospic echo /Responce```
+2. Then look at the terminal or  ```rostopic echo /Responce```

 ### Try this
  ```rostopic pub /Question std_msgs/String -- 'How are you?' ```